k21971/EvilHack/doc/evilhack-changelog.md

 - Correct oversight with various demons not being able to fly
 - Add some new race/role combinations
 - Allow dwarves and orcs to play as Knights
+- Adjust odds of sentient_arise() when killed by various monsters